succinctlabs/op-succinct/book/fault_proofs/proposer.md

 ## Configuration

 The proposer is configured through various environment variables.
-Create a `.env.proposer` file in the root directory:
+Create a `.env.proposer` file in the fault_proof directory:

 ### Required Environment Variables